theupdateframework/tuf-on-ci/docs/REPOSITORY-MAINTENANCE.md

    first signing event
    * The tool prompts for various repository details and finally prompts to sign and push the initial metadata to a signing event branch
-1. when this initial signing event branch is merged, the repository generates the first snapshot and timestamp, and publishes the first repository version
+1. When this initial signing event branch is merged, the repository generates the first snapshot and timestamp, and publishes the first repository version

 ## Modifying roles and creating new ones